Sonoma Humane Society's Donor-Subsidized Spay & Neuter Program

 - Animals over five years of age.

-Why do you limit your low-cost services to specific breeds and species?
+Why do you give priority to specific breeds and species?

 - SHS has limited funding to provide low-cost services.
 We reserve our precious resources for animal species and breeds who are most at risk of being surrendered to our local shelters.

-- Cats, Pit Bulls, Chihuahuas, German Shepherds and Labradors make up the greatest population of homeless and abandoned animals in Sonoma County.
+- Cats, Pit Bulls, and Chihuahuas make up the greatest population of homeless and abandoned animals in Sonoma County.

 How many pets can I bring for spay/neuter surgery?